Fractures from Car Accidents

 Wrist Fractures

-Wrist bone fractures are a frequently broken bones in car accidents, often happening as passengers attempt to shield themselves with their hands during a crash.
+Wrist bone fractures are frequently broken bones in car accidents, often happening as passengers attempt to shield themselves with their hands during a crash.
 The bones in the wrist, particularly the radius, are susceptible to breaking under the stress of impact.
 Symptoms of a wrist fracture include intense pain, swelling, and difficulty in moving the wrist or hand.
 There may also be a visible deformity if the bones have been displaced.

 Legs